SidharthBhatt/lora/README.md

 - didn't know ML -> took multivariable calculus, linear algebra, and did workshops with middle schoolers
 - didnt know anything about ML research -> started with YOLO and read original paper & googled everything I didn't know

+TLDR: Worked really hard (5k+ lines of code), learned everything from PCB design to ML, and made a unique project.

 How it works: